-FIRS Staff Threaten Showdown Over Fowler's Handover to 'Personal Aide' | African Examiner
+FIRS Staff Threaten Showdown As Fowler Handover to 'Personal Aide' | African Examiner

-FIRS Staff Threaten Showdown Over Fowler’s Handover to ‘Personal Aide’Featured, Latest News, News Wednesday, December 11th, 2019
+FIRS Staff Threaten Showdown As Fowler Handover to ‘Personal Aide’Featured, Latest News, News Wednesday, December 11th, 2019

 (AFRICAN EXAMINER) – The Joint Union Council of the Federal Inland Revenue Services (FIRS) has criticized decision by the immediate past Chairman of the tax agency, Mr Babatunde Fowler to hand over to a Director, Mr. Abiodun Aina.